woutervantol/SMA/README.md

 Simulate a open cluster with the following points implemented:
 - Simulate the stars:
   - [x] Generate 1000 stars from a Salpeter IMF.
-  - [/] Tune the most massive star to be 30 Msun.
+  - [x] Tune the most massive star to be 30 Msun.
   - [x] Distribute the stars in a fractal distribution.
 - Simulate the gas:
   - [x] Distribute the gas in a Plummer sphere.
-  - [/] Remove the gas around the stars (create a Swiss cheese), based on the mass of the stars.
+  - [x] Remove the gas around the stars (create a Swiss cheese), based on the mass of the stars.
 - Stellar winds and Supernovae:
   - [x] Add stellar evolution (SEBA)
   - [x?]
 Implement stellar winds module